Why edge computing is the future of cloud

 But I get it.
 Not everyone is easily convinced by my culinary argument.
 So I wrote this post to explain how maturing technologies like 5G and cloud-native make edge more reliable and easier to manage.
 I call them edge enablers and here are some of them:

-- Software-defined networking allows users to configure the overlay networks.
-It also makes it easy to customize routing and bandwidth to determines how to connect edge devices to each other and to the cloud.
+4. Software-defined networking allows users to configure the overlay networks.
+It also makes it easy to customize routing and bandwidth to determine how to connect edge devices to each other and to the cloud.

 I’m already seeing these exciting applications in my work:

 1. XR (extended reality) presents a truly immersive interface for users to collaborate or work in virtualized environments.
 Add edge, and you get even more detailed and interactive experiences.

 For example, we are already creating immersive experiences like car buying, engineering site visits or worker safety training.
 Thanks to using edge, people can see new views and zoom in for unparalleled granularity.

 2. Heterogenous hardware processes more data — faster and using less power.
 Using this specialized hardware on the edge embeds compute efficiently within physical environments and accelerates its response.

 For example, we recently used Intel’s new Loihi neuromorphic chip to implement voice-powered commands in car, like “lights on,” “lights off,” or “start engine.”
 This extremely low-powered chip is deployed in the car in “always-on” mode, listening for your commands without draining the battery.